Get a demo of Culture Amp

 How does China > 5000 compare?

-People in China > 5000 were much more positive than average regarding Action, Leadership, and Company Performance.
+People in China > 5000 were much more positive than average regarding Action, Company Performance, and Voice.

 People working in China > 5000 are more engaged than Benelux, DACH, Central Europe, and Nordic.

-The highest scoring question for China > 5000 had 94% of people agreeing that they know what they need to do to be successful in their role (+7% compared to overall) while they were generally most positive about Teamwork & Ownership.
+The highest scoring question for China > 5000 had 95% of people agreeing that %[Company]% is a great company for them to make a contribution to their development (+21% compared to overall) while they were generally most positive about Social Connection.

 How long do people stay?